vmummer/cp-waf-k8s/README.md

 * Configure the Metallb - Load Balancer with the following command.
 It fills in the address required. cpmetallb

-* Setup the namespaces used for this enviornment.

-k apply -f namespace.yaml

 * From the Check Point Infinity Portal - Create a WAF asset
-* Fetch the Cloud Guard Helm Chart
+* Fetch the Cloud Guard WAF nginx based ingress controller image and the Helm Chart

 wget https://cloudguard-waf.i2.checkpoint.com/downloads/helm/ingress-nginx/cp-k8s-appsec-nginx-ingress-4.12.1.tgz -O cp-k8s-appsec-nginx-ingress-4.12.1.tgz